 - When nalgi is considered as srushti – After creating the worlds, emperumAn sustains them and also consumes them in the end to protect them safely.
 Here kAththu means samhAram (where he protects everything by absorbing them within himself) and aLikkum means sthithi (sustenance).

-- vinaiyERkE nalgaththAnAgAthO – (nalgi – srushti) When the worlds were not present (they were in subtle state), you created them.
+- vinaiyERkE nalgaththAnAgAdhO – (nalgi – srushti) When the worlds were not present (they were in subtle state), you created them.
 But after creating, we start accumulating karma (good and bad) – should you give up on us citing such karma? (nalgi – snEham) Should you not protect your dependents?
 When you are protecting everyone, why not protect your spouse (me) as well?

-- nAraNanaik kaNdakkAl – He is the ultimate controller of the existence, etc., of all jIvAthmAs.
+- nAraNanaik kaNdakkAl – He is the ultimate controller of the existence etc., of all jIvAthmAs.
 He is the prakAri (substratum) and everything else is prakAram (attributes/forms).
-Even if one AthmA is not protected, it a loss to him.
+Even if one AthmA is not protected, it is a loss to him.
 This is the meaning of the title “nArAyaNa”.
-Go and ask him “We thought this name referred to you as per yaugika (etymological meaning) as well as rUdi (general prevalence).
-But, is this is like cactus having the name ‘mahAvruksha’ (great tree – when it is really neither huge nor useful)?”
+Go and ask him “We thought this name referred to you as per yaugika (etymological meaning) as well as rUdi (general prevalence) meanings.
+But, is this like cactus having the name ‘mahAvruksha’ (great tree – when it is really neither huge nor useful)?”
 [The name nArAyaNa is asAdhAraNa (most-distinct) and is only applicable for srIman nArAyaNan or vishNu – no other dhEvathA can claim that name, because only emperumAn fulfills both yaugika and rUdi principles.
 For example: mahEshwara indicates rudhran by rUdi (general prevalence), but srIman nArAyaNan by yaugika (etymological meaning) since he is the only supreme controller].

 - malgu nIr punal padappai – garden having abundance of water. your action is for the benefit of others…